MusicalViking/MusicalViking/readme.md

 ## 🪖 Code Warrior.
 Veteran.
 Builder of Second Chances.

-I served with the 5th Special Forces Group from 2001–2003(Army 1999-2003) — boots on the ground.
+I served with the 5th SFG from 2001–2003.
-Came home broken, lost a friend, nearly lost myself.
+I Came home broken, lost a friend, nearly lost myself.
 Then I found purpose in code.

 **No handouts.
 No shortcuts.
 One mission: Build tools that matter.**